robinjack/dsl_for_data_analysis/README.md

     and then evaluates it according to the semantic model
 * Example Directory
     * simple_model.analysis -- this will be some example code
+    * All other .analysis models.
+These are in order to demonstrate the DSL
 * Utils
-    * repl.py - includes a REPL for the DSL
     * visualisation -- includes code to visualise a model
     * const.py -- includes the constants for the project